Juliet Fraser: Teaching

 Alongside her work on stage, Fraser has delivered masterclasses and taught short courses on contemporary vocal performance or collaborative composition for the Britten-Pears Young Artist Programme, Dartington International Summer School, 'Academie Voix Nouvelles' at Royaumont Abbey, Festival Mixtur, November Music, University of Southampton and Leeds Conservatoire.
+In 2023 she launched VOICEBOX, an initiative to support singers wanting to specialise in contemporary vocal performance, delivered in partnership with Britten Pears Arts, City, University of London, sound festival (Aberdeen) and Dartington Music.

 Writing

 As a writer on contemporary music and performance practice, Fraser has had essays commissioned by Cheltenham Music Festival 2022, MaerzMusik—Festival for Time Issues 2022, Britten Pears Arts 2021 and the Fragility of Sounds lecture series 2021.
 In 2019 she was granted a Hartley Residency at the University of Southampton, giving a paper on collaboration and leading workshops on the subject.
 Fraser later revised and presented this paper as a keynote speaker at the CREATIE and Mixed Currents conference-festival 2019 at the Royal Conservatoire Antwerp.
-During a tour of recitals and lectures in the USA in 2017, Fraser was a guest speaker at the University at Buffalo, Northwestern University and Peabody Institute at Johns Hopkins University.
+During a tour of recitals and lectures in the US in 2017, Fraser was a guest speaker at the University at Buffalo, Northwestern University and Peabody Institute at Johns Hopkins University.
 Her writing has been published in TEMPO and by Wolke Verlag.
-From 2013-2016, Fraser was Reviews Editor for TEMPO, the Cambridge University Press quarterly journal of new music.
+From 2013 to 2016, Fraser was Reviews Editor for TEMPO, the Cambridge University Press quarterly journal of new music.